TOTAL Therapy Study XV for Newly Diagnosed Patients with Acute Lymphoblastic Leukemia (TOTXV)

 Why was this study done?

 TOTXV is the 15th in a series of studies for children with acute lymphoblastic leukemia (ALL).
 The Total studies began in 1962 at St. Jude.
-Each study has built on results from past Total studies as well as new discoveries by our doctors and researchers and other groups worldwide.
+Each study has built on results from past Total studies and new discoveries by St. Jude and other groups worldwide.

 Earlier studies showed that most children with ALL can have long-term remissions (no evidence of disease) if they get optimal doses and combinations of several chemotherapy (chemo) drugs.
 Some treatments in the past also included brain radiation.